ceramicnetwork/js-did/DEVELOPMENT.md

 git commit -m 'pkh-solana@0.0.3, did-session@1.0.0'
 ```
 4) Push and open PR, request review and make sure all github checks pass before merging.
-5) Once merged, pull main branch locally, make sure it is up to date and all latest dependencies are installed.
+5) Once merged, pull main branch locally, make sure it is up to date and all latest dependencies from the lock file are installed.
 ```
 git checkout main
 git pull
-pnpm install
+pnpm install --frozen-lockfile
 ```
 6) Now publish each package you want to release, cd into package folder and publish.
 Repeat for each package.
 The publish command will build the package and run some checks before publishing to NPM.
 ```